AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-manage.md

 <InlineAlert variant="info" slots="text"/>

-To ensure stability and secure your customizations from being deleted during upgrade, do not change out-of-the-box Magento [module](https://glossary.magento.com/module) and [theme](https://glossary.magento.com/theme) layouts.
+To ensure stability and secure your customizations from being deleted during upgrade, do not change out-of-the-box [module](https://glossary.magento.com/module) and [theme](https://glossary.magento.com/theme) layouts.
 To customize your layout, create extending and overriding layout files in your custom theme.

 ## Set the page layout